首页 | 本学科首页 官方微博 | 高级检索

 Turning gangsters into allies: the American way of war in Northern Afghanistan

-Authors:Matthew P Dearing
+Authors:Matthew P. Dearing

-Institution:1.
+Affiliation:1.
 College of International Security Affairs (CISA), National Defense University (NDU), Washington, DC, USAmpdearin@gmail.com

 Abstract:ABSTRACT